 NA retrieves configuration information from devices and extracts the ACL statements and applications from the configuration.
 NA then stores the ACLs independent of the configuration.
-Refer to "Creating ACLs" on page 714 for detailed information on creating ACLs.
+For more information about creating ACLs, see "Creating ACLs" on page 734.

 Viewing Device Configuration Changes